 |Valid||Submitted and indexed||

-How To Access The New Indexation Report In Search Console
+How To Use The Indexation Report In Google Search Console

 QUOTE: “We never index all known URLs, that’s pretty normal.
 I’d focus on making the site awesome and inspiring, then things usually work out better“.
 John Mueller, 2018